what is interaction design?

 mobile phone

-what in its design makes it work good or bad?
+what in its design makes it work positively or negatively?

 user experience goals: satisfying, enjoyable, helpful, rewarding?